PHP - Introduction

 Interpreted Language - PHP is an interpreted language.
 There is no need of compilation of the PHP scripts.

-Magic Constants - PHP have many built-in magic methods which starts with double underscore __, e.g. directory path can be accessed using magic constants:
+Magic Constants - PHP have many built-in magic methods which starts with double underscore __, e.g. directory path of the executed file can be accessed using magic constant: __DIR__.

 Object-Oriented Programming Language - PHP supports object oriented programming.